 How to make Recruiters work for you

-Take charge of your Career Search; get Strategic with Recruiters.
+Take charge of your Career Search; get Strategic with how Recruiters work.

-If working with a recruitment company forms part of your Career Strategy than this information is essential for you to know and have in order to assess;
+Knowing how to make recruiters work for you is an essential part of your Career Strategy if you are going to use recruitment companies and this information is good for you to know and have in order to assess;

 - 1. The likelihood of the recruiters’ ability to place you in a rewarding position.